In the Future We Envision

-- Leaders and professionals in a variety of schools and other settings will be well-prepared to effectively teach and support listening and spoken language for children, beginning at birth and continuing through the child’s education.
+- Leaders and professionals in a variety of programs and settings will be well-prepared to effectively teach and support listening and spoken language development for children, beginning at birth and continuing through the child’s education.

 Our Past Work

-For more than 20 years, the Oberkotter Foundation has supported schools where children who are deaf or hard of hearing can learn listening and spoken language.
-We have provided significant funding nationally, supporting approximately 50 schools throughout the country.
+For 30 years, the Oberkotter Foundation has supported programs where children who are deaf or hard of hearing can learn listening and spoken language.
+We have provided significant funding nationally, supporting approximately 50 programs throughout the country.
 This work has dramatically increased the number of opportunities for children who are deaf or hard of hearing to listen and talk.

 Our Future Work

 We have identified the following major areas that we believe will build on our past work to produce the greatest results for children and families in the future.
 We will be focusing our resources and efforts on these areas:

 - Generating greater national awareness that children who are deaf or hard of hearing can learn to listen and talk;

 - Ensuring that families have access to affordable, quality early intervention services in listening and spoken language as early as possible; and